full-stack-devs-learn/niantic-2024-07-voyager-charletta/sprint-3/04-file-io/exercises_file-io-exceptions/README.md

 After completing this exercise, you'll understand how to:

 * Open a file stream to read text files.
-* Work with Exceptions to gracefully handle runtime errlrs
+* Work with Exceptions to gracefully handle runtime errors

 ## Evaluation criteria and functional requirements